roomacarthur/winos_den/README.md

 + Stock management for Admin.
 + More in depth user profile customisation e.g. profile picture, rating scores,
 + Loyalty scheme for returning customer.

+## Structure

+As the platform will be user driven, the structure is based on allowing users to be drawn to products and offers.
+Users will be prompted with messages when a hard action has been made e.g. "successfully logged in", "Review Posted Successfully", "You have logged out".

+There Will be a news letter sign up promotion which will be located in different places from time to time but it will always have a constant place in the footer.

++ Header

+    + Winos Den Logo
+    + Desktop and mobile navigation
+    + User Access
+    +

++ Banner

+    + Promotional offers

++ Messages

+    + Display success messages for users
+    + Messages based on users actions

++ Main content

+    + provided in a block content this will be the Majority of site content.

++ Footer

+    + Winos Den Location
+    + Business Links (T&C, Privacy Policy etc.)
+    + Links to socials
+    + News Letter Sign up.

+## Skeleton